 We need to let go of any attachment to sin if we want to be effective witnesses to Jesus.
 This includes certain people, places or things that lead us to sin.
 Resolve today to break free from any attachment to sin in your life: in your thoughts, words, actions or omissions.
-(An example of sins of omission would be for a Catholic to willingly neglect to attend Sunday mass.)
+(An example of sins of omission would be for a Catholic to willingly neglect to attend Sunday Mass.)
 Then, make a good confession and start a new life.
 Monthly confession is a good practice.
 It can help maintain our spiritual lives.

 You will know if you have an attachment to sin if, when you attempt to stop a certain behavior, you feel a strong urge to return to it or even a very strong temptation to immediately commit the sin again.
 At these times we must pray and do whatever we need to do to get out of the situation we are in.
-I have read of some men who had a habit of watching pornography in hotel rooms they were staying in because of business travel remove the TV sets from They knew they could not trust their room. themselves.
+I have read of some men who had a habit of watching pornography in hotel rooms they were staying in because of business travel remove the TV sets from their room.
+They knew they could not trust themselves.
 Other men knew that had to cancel the internet in their home and get rid of their computer.
 These are radical steps but good examples of the teaching of Jesus, "If your eye causes you to sin, tear it out.
 If your right hand causes you to sin, cut it off."
 The spiritual principal is called radical amputation.
-What do you need to cut out?
+What do you need to cut out

 "They overcame him (the Devil) because of the Lamb's blood, and because of the word of their testimony."

 (Revelation 12:11)

 Our testimony is our witness to what Jesus has done in our life.
 We give witness by what we say and what we do.
 Our testimony is our own experience of the good news of Jesus.
-Years ago I wrote out my testimony and shared it on a website I started called I Trust Jesus.
+Years ago I wrote out my testimony and shared it on a website I started called "I Trust Jesus."
 It was read by many thousands of people until I decided one day to shut down the website and start other websites.
 My testimony, though, was picked up by a Catholic woman in Europe and she created an online slideshow of it with beautiful pictures.
 She also shortened it, just dealing with most of the essentials, and I am glad about that, for the focus is more on Jesus, not me.
-You can view slideshow on this our MMI website www.mercifullove.com and look for the "Pete's Story" link on the home page.
+You can read my testimony at www.mercifullove.com and look for the "Pete's Story" link on the home page.

-I just added my "Story" slideshow to a new page on our MML website and so look forward to many more people reading my testimony of how Jesus has given me a new life.
-I also plan to publish a small booklet with the words of my "Story" as another way of sharing my testimony with others.
+I look forward to many more people reading my testimony of how Jesus has given me a new life.
+I also plan to publish a small booklet as another way of sharing my testimony with others.
 Our testimony is a powerful weapon against the forces of evil.

 "Come to me, all you who labor and are heavily burdened, and I will give you rest.
 Take my yoke upon you, and learn from me, for I am gentle and humble in heart; and you will find rest for your souls.
 For my yoke is easy, and my burden is light."

 (Matthew 11:28-30)